luisalclo/kubernetes-cicd/README.md

 This project demonstrates a sophisticated, real-world cloud-native architecture that separates concerns between two distinct, loosely-coupled lifecycles: **Infrastructure** and **Application**.

 ### Layer 1: The Infrastructure Platform (IaC with Terraform)
 This layer is the stable, long-lived foundation of the entire environment.
 It is managed exclusively with Infrastructure as Code (IaC) using Terraform, ensuring it is versioned, repeatable, and auditable.
 This layer rarely changes.
+The primary logic is in `deploy-infra.tf`, which uses the following reusable modules:

 *   **Components:**
     *   **GCP Networking (`vpc` module):** Establishes a custom Virtual Private Cloud (VPC) with granular subnets for different traffic types (GKE Nodes, Pods, and Services).
 This provides network-level isolation, a core tenant of secure multi-tenant clusters.
     *   **GKE Compute (`gke` module):** Provisions a **private** Google Kubernetes Engine (GKE) Standard Cluster.
 "Private" is a critical security distinction, meaning nodes do not have public IP addresses and are shielded from the public internet.
 Access to the Kubernetes API master is locked down via `master_authorized_networks`, ensuring only authorized entities can communicate with it.
+    *   **Artifact Registry (`artifact-registry` module):** Deploys a dedicated Artifact Registry repository.
+This secure, private registry is used to store and manage the Docker container images built by the CI/CD pipeline before they are deployed to GKE.
+    *   **Bastion Host (`compute-engine` module):** The repository includes a module for provisioning a bastion host (or "jumpbox") VM.
+While this is a common pattern for accessing private GKE clusters, in this architecture **it is not used**.
+We are favoring direct connection via the browser-based **GCP Cloud Shell**, which has built-in utilities and doesn't require managing a separate VM.
+The module remains for reference or future use cases.
     *   **Security & Identity (Workload Identity Federation):** This is the cornerstone of our keyless security posture.
 Instead of using static, long-lived Service Account keys (a major security risk), we configure GCP to trust GitHub Actions as a federated identity provider.
 This allows the CI/CD pipeline to dynamically obtain short-lived, ephemeral GCP access tokens, drastically reducing the risk of credential leakage.

 ### Layer 2: The Application Lifecycle (CI/CD)